PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 Masonry has been one of these "Xenon's paradox" types of projects, where every time you think you're getting closer to your goal, the remaining tasks become bigger and split into sub-tasks.
 Finish one of the sub-tasks, the others start growing and splitting as well.

-I have honestly slightly burned out on this project.
-My intention after this release is to not touch it for at least a month and take care of all the other life problems I've been neglecting while I was working on it.

 I want to encourage any developers who've read this far and feel enthusiastic about the project to contribute.
 Masonry is only in its infancy.
 To be perfectly clear, it's even kind of awful, a downgrade from Druid in some aspects (not all, mind you!), and it will need more man-hours than a single person can provide to achieve the goals I've grouped under the "Fearless GUI" umbrella.

 And I *do* want to achieve these goals.
 Despite how big the task is, it doesn't feel unfeasible.
 There's no reason a GUI framework would be an impossible task, when the Rust community has managed to produce compilers, OSes, game engines, and ports of the entire coreutils collection.
 I think Masonry is the first step towards a goal that is both achievable and a step forward for the entire ecosystem.